 As well as managing blue-green algae, these flows can have a positive impact on aquatic plants and animals which rely on water in the system to thrive.

-To help the water flow out to sea easily, we excavate a channel at Torrens Outlet in Henley Beach South.
+To help the water flow out to sea easily, we excavate a channel at Torrens Outlet in Henley Beach South which was completed in mid-December.

 Blue-green algae is naturally occurring in all types of water, but at a level which is not problematic for people or animals.
 While it is always there, it is only an issue if a bloom occurs.